Understanding your data is key. We're here to help.

 Frequently Asked Questions

-+ High Performance Liquid Chromatography (HPLC) vs. Gas Chromatography (GC)
++ What is High Performance Liquid Chromatography (HPLC)?

 Chromatography is a technique by which different molecules can be separated from each other.
-While there are many ways of doing this, the two principle technologies consist of liquid or gas chromatography.
-Both options are capable of quantifying the amount of cannabinoids present in a sample, but use different mechanisms to get there.
+While there are many ways of doing this, the principle technology consist of liquid chromatography.

 High performance liquid chromatography (HPLC) - moves liquids through a chemically active column that has different affinities for different types of molecules.
 Using this column and by changing the solvent polarity we can separate the different Cannabinoids.
 Because HPLC operates at room temperature and in the liquid phase, no decarboxylation of the acidic cannabinoids takes place.
 This means that an HPLC report will tell you exactly what is in your sample in its present form.
 Many municipalities require information on THCA and CBDA content, so HPLC must be used for vendors planning on marketing their products in these locations.

 + Why is microbiological testing important?
 Isn't Cannabis anti-microbial?

 Microbiological organisms are ubiquitous and a vital part of life, but can also threaten human health.
 They can survive and thrive in environments that other organisms would perish.
 Most everything has a microbial load, our own bodies inside and out, as well as Cannabis.
 Microbiological testing helps to determine if a particular batch of Cannabis or products infused with Cannabis are safe for patient consumption.
 Even a relatively healthy patient could become sick from consuming a Cannabis product tainted with E. coli, Salmonella, Pseudomonas, and Aspergillus.
 Microbiological testing ensures the safety and cleanliness of the Cannabis and Cannabis-infused products being consumed by patients.